Active in New York, N.Y.

 - George Luks' letter to John Clancy, 1930 August, 1

-- Image Gallery items from other collections related to Clancy, John
+- Image and Media Gallery items from other collections related to Clancy, John

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with John Clancy, 1970 July 10, Archives of American Art, Smithsonian Institution.